The 4-out 1-in motion offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.

 How to Use the Post Player

-The most common reason the 4 out 1 in offense isn’t always effective at a youth basketball and high school level is because the coach doesn’t know how to use the post player effectively.
+The most common reason the 4-out 1-in motion offense isn’t always effective at a youth basketball and high school level is because the coach doesn’t know how to use the post player effectively.

 Many coaches simply allow their post player to move anywhere they feel like inside and around the paint.
 This will never work!